SpiNNakerManchester/DataSpecification/DataSpecCommands.md

 This information is passed to the command using a parameter list with the following format:

 ```
-{
+typedef struct {
 	uint32 distType;  // 0 = uniform, others = RESERVED
 	s1615 param1;     // For uniform distribution, the min value of the random number
 	s1615 param2;     // For uniform distribution, the max value of the random number
-	uint32 rngId 		// The index (identifier) for the previously defined RNG
+	uint32 rngId;     // The index (identifier) for the previously defined RNG
 } randDistParams
 ```